-With the recent attack on IT services provider Cognizant, Maze ransomware is back in the news.
+With the recent attack on a Fortune 500 IT service provider, Maze ransomware is back in the news.
 Kroll incident response (IR) practitioners worked on multiple Maze ransomware cases during the first quarter of 2020 and have new insights on the tactics, techniques and procedures (TTPs) of these actors and why organizations should revisit their IR plans.

 In our work with one client, Kroll had access to a discussion with Maze actors that revealed some of their inner workings.
 Coupled with the new FAQ document that Maze recently posted on their “shaming” site, it becomes apparent these threat actors are leaving nothing to chance when pressuring victims to pay up quickly.
 Organizations should heed some of the claims and threatened reprisals for nonpayment as they provide direction for updates to existing incident response plans in the event of such attacks.
 Consider a few of their claims and threats: